Pharaoh-hub/My-Altschool_Project/README.md

                                               OUR WEB SERVER

-The team wrote an HTML landing page code and saved it under a directory called index.html on the kali so it can can easily access it whenever we ssh into the server.
+The team wrote an HTML landing page code and saved it under a directory called index.html on the kali so we can easily access it whenever we ssh into the server.

-Attached screenshot of our HTML landing page code--(https://drive.google.com/file/d/1xrhtSh1hyLxUJ4MM1AcaU-t7QzwU2oAH/view?usp=sharing)

 we were able to copy the HTML landing page code written and saved in the index.html directory on the kali via the Secure Copy Protocol SCP